Real estate agent holding paper documents to couple on couch.

 The recording fee is charged by the county in which the real estate transaction takes place.
 With that, the cost of recording fees will vary from county to county.

 An additional factor is the size of the document you’re filing.
-You will likely pay more in recording fees for a more complicated and lengthy document concerning the sale of your new home.
-The cost could range from a few dollars to hundreds based on the laws in your county.
+You will likely pay more in recording fees for a more complicated and lengthier document concerning the sale of your new home.
+For example, you might pay a $50 fee for the first page of a land record instrument, and then $10 for each additional page after that.
+The total cost of recording fees could range from a few dollars to hundreds based on the laws in your county.

 On average, home buyers pay $125 for recording fees at closing, according to the Home Buying Institute.
 Since closing costs can add up quickly, it’s a good idea to plan ahead for these fees.